 ◯

-Another setting to ideate the logic of what’s then then,
+Another setting to ideate the logic of wind-denned,

 ON://INTERLACE→COOL,